League and KO cup competitions

 HANDICAP COMPETITION RULES

-The current handicaps will be updated on TT365 or will be e-mailed to all Match Secretaries prior to commencement of fixtures.
+The current ratings will be updated on TT365 or will be e-mailed to all Match Secretaries prior to commencement of fixtures.

-If you intend to play a player in the Handicap Cup competitions who does not currently have a handicap, then the Team Secretary must provide some evidence of relative strength to the Match Secretary.
-Where no evidence is provided the player will have a handicap of 0 (zero).
+If you intend to play a player in the Handicap Cup competitions who does not currently have a rating, then the Team Secretary must provide some evidence of relative strength to the Match Secretary.
+Where no evidence is provided the player will have a rating assigned matching the highest rating within ADTTA.